kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/junit5.md

 With `PER_CLASS`, one graph instance is used by all test methods in the class, and cleanup runs after the whole class completes.
 This speeds up heavy integration tests, but mutable component and mock state should be handled more carefully.
+Before each test method the extension resets all mocks and spies of the shared graph, so stubbing must be declared per test method.

 Lifecycle restrictions: